snegastud/Employee-Onboarding-Asset-Provisioning-Hub/README.md

 "For example, if LAP001 is initially assigned to Rahul and later Rahul returns it, the same laptop can be assigned to another employee.

+`End flow`

+"Once the required onboarding activities, including asset allocation, are completed, we mark the onboarding request as Completed and update the employee status to Active."